-Taylor Swift's hits-and-run Swansea set
+Taylor Swift's hits-and-run set in Swansea

 The star also worked in two separate plugs for her UK tour dates (which are yet to sell out) live on BBC TV and radio.

+"I was expecting a little bit more Swifty but she looked good."

+Charis Lee, from Abergavenny, commented: "I'd have liked to hear some of the older stuff - but she was amazing."

-She'll be followed onto the stage by Sunday's headline act Florence + The Machine.
+Swift will be followed onto the stage by Sunday's headline act Florence + The Machine.

 Earlier in the day, Camila Cabello - who is supporting Swift on her current world tour - gave a spectacular performance on Swansea's main stage, playing her own hits Havana and Never Be The Same alongside snippets of Prince's Purple Rain and Can't Help Falling In Love.